 The laminar flow biological safety cabinet (BSC) is an engineering control designed to provide protection to personnel, the research, and the environment.
 It is the primary means of containment developed for working safely with infectious microorganisms, so proper use is important.
+A brief summary of the types and classes of Biosafety Cabinets found here.
 The biosafety cabinet requires routine maintenance and certification by an accredited technician to assure that it protects you, your experiments, and the environment.
 Each biosafety cabinet must be certified by an accredited technician when it is installed, after each time it is moved or repaired, and at least annually.
 Prior to moving a biosafety cabinet, it must be decontaminated by an accedited technician for the safety of the mover staff.

 If a BSC needs to be relocated outside of its current location (either for disposal, storage, or use in another lab), it must first be professionally decontaminated with either formaldehyde gas or vaporized hydrogen peroxide (VHP).
-Contact EHS to arrange for decontamination.
+EHS can provide contact information for vendor conducting certified decontamination.
 Costs for certification, decontamination, repairs, or replacement of HEPA filters is paid by the user.
-Contact EHS to schedule repairs, decontaminations, or annual recertification, or with any other questions.
+EHS to administers the program for the University.
+Contact the EHS Biosafety Officer to confirm that your cabinet is included in the program, or with any other questions.

 Laurie Graham, Laboratory Safety Manager, Biosafety Officer, (P) 541-346-2864